 Financial education in Uzbekistan

 This page provides an overview of financial literacy in Uzbekistan and access to information relating to the country's financial education activities.
-Uzbekistan is one of the five countries participating in the OECD/Russia Technical Assistance Project on Financial Education in the Commonwealth of Independent States (CIS), Eurasia which ran (phase I and Phase II) from 2017-2022.
+Uzbekistan participated in Phase II of the Technical Assistance Project on Financial Education in the Commonwealth of Independent States (CIS), Eurasia which ran (phase I and Phase II) from 2017-2022.

 Financial literacy in Uzbekistan

 Uzbekistan started implement financial education initiatives in recent years.
 In 2020, Uzbekistan launched the process of the development of National Financial Inclusion Strategy (NFIS) as a multi-stakeholder effort led by the Central Bank of Uzbekistan (CBU) with technical assistance from the World Bank Group (WBG).
 Financial education is one of the pillars of the National Financial Inclusion Strategy.
 A range of stakeholders from public sector, including the Ministry of education and science, the private sector, civil society and NGOs are involved in the work.

 A roadmap on developing and implementing financial education initiatives in Uzbekistan will be developed and approved under the financial education pillar of NFIS.

 Uzbekistan participated in the data gathering survey run by the OECD in 2021 and the results of this second data gathering can be found here.